peldas/mpv-sub-scripts/README.md

 #min_skip_interval_delta=0.25

 # if subtitle equals a key from this table with a non-zero value then it will be
-# treated as if there were no subtitle i.e. skipped or seeked past.
+# treated as if there were no subtitle i.e. skipped or seeked past
-# This is currently only guaranteed to work for skipping, but seeking may also work.
 #blacklist = {['♬'] = 1, ['～♬'] = 1, ['♬～'] = 1, ['♫'] = 1, ['～♫'] = 1, ['♫～'] = 1, ['☎'] = 1}
 ```